-When people planning their trips find out I’m an Oktoberfest tour guide, I get asked for all the Oktoberfest tips and advice.
-And since Oktoberfest is my favorite two weeks of the year, I’m always happy to talk tracht, discuss drinking, lecture you on lagers!
+When people planning their trips to Oktoberfest find out I’m an Oktoberfest tour guide, I get asked for all the Oktoberfest tips and advice.
+And since Oktoberfest is my favorite two weeks of the year, I’m always happy to talk tracht, discuss drinking, and lecture you on lagers!
 I’m also starting to lose my voice so I decided to put all my Oktoberfest tips into one blog post-shaped basket.

 Oktoberfest is a celebration on a massive scale.
 It may be the most massive scale party around.
 (And I’m not just talking about the big beers, the big brats, or the big… fine, I’ll say it, boobies.)

 A lot will go into planning your trip, especially if this will be your first time to Oktoberfest.
 It’s huge, it’s overwhelming, and you want your trip to be absolutely perfect.
 Enter: Ashley *curtsies dirndl*

 I’ve included all my top Oktoberfest tips here on topics like where to stay, the best Oktoberfest beer tents, money stuff, how not to anger the locals, and, most importantly, the secret way to always know where the nearest bathroom is.
 (But just a brief introduction to some of the biggest Oktoberfest scams.)

 I’ve perfected these tips over years of attending and working at Oktoberfest.
 (You can find me there every year for the whole two weeks.)
 I’ve also included Oktoberfest tips from locals as I’ve tapped my native Munich friends for their best advice as well.